A threadworm infection is passed from person to person as a result of swallowing threadworm eggs.

 Who is at risk?

-Threadworm infections are most common in young children because they often forget to wash their hands after going to the toilet and they often share things like toys with other children.
+Threadworm infections are most common in young children because they often forget to wash their hands regularly and they often share things like toys with other children.

 People who are in close contact with someone who has a threadworm infection, for instance living in the same house, are also at a high risk of infection.
 This is why all members of a household where someone has a threadworm infection need to be treated.